Exhibition: 5 August to 15 October

 Drawing from political imagery, underground media and protest, local histories and personal experience Griggs manifests a narrative to capture daily life.
 He documents intimate chance moments and the deliberate actions of his friends, and strangers, within an unidentifiable Manila.

-BETWEEN NATURE AND SIN features a decade of past paintings, photographs, videos the premiere of COWBOY COUNTRY an epic feature film following a story of a kidnapped American Filipino teenage help captive for ransom.
-Set in a fish village and produced collaboratively with the community, this epic film features Soliman Cruz, the late Dante Perez and Melanie Tejano.
+BETWEEN NATURE AND SIN features a decade of past paintings, photographs, videos, and the premiere of COWBOY COUNTRY, an epic feature film following the story of a kidnapped American Filipino teenage help captive for ransom.
+Set in a fishing village and produced collaboratively with the community, this film features Soliman Cruz, the late Dante Perez and Melanie Tejano.

-This unconventional installation of distinct works fluctuates between real and imaged and features a series of new murals and manufactured structures that will shift the way we experience painting.
-Twelve years in the making, this exhibition will take you on a journey along the back streets of society that echoes many localities but at its core is Manila.
+This unconventional installation of distinct works fluctuates between real and imagined and features a series of new murals and manufactured structures that will shift the way we experience painting.
+Twelve years in the making, this exhibition will take you on a journey along the back streets of society that echoes many localities, but at its core is Manila.

 Curated by Megan Monte.